RocketSoftware/COBOL-Samples/LocalVariables/README.md

 This is a sample program demonstrating the usage of Local Variables, a feature available in Micro Focus COBOL.

 The Local Variables feature allows for the creation of variables that are scoped to the sections in which they are declared.
-This allows the user to create temporary variables for doing work in sections without having to declare permanent variables in the data division which has historically been a cause of bugs and harder-to-maintain code.
+This allows the user to create temporary variables for doing work inside sections without having to declare permanent variables in the data division which has historically been a cause of bugs and harder-to-maintain code.

 An example of this is found in `LocalVariables.cbl` with the local variable `result` being used for computation and displaying.